openshift/must-gather/README.md

 It dumps `clusteroperator` data, and associated namespace data, into a specified `--base-dir` location.
 The directory structure, as well as specific details behind this tool can be found [in this doc](https://docs.google.com/document/d/1v975fm3bjVzTPmtWYW0TQB05P3PPWUgG4AFGjD8lmOU/edit#heading=h.xbqgzreoju2s).

+## Collection Scripts
+Data collection scripts are kept in `./collection-scripts`.
+The content of that folder is placed in `/usr/bin` in the image.
+The data collection scripts should only include collection logic for components that are included as part of the OpenShift CVO payload.
+Outside components are encouraged to produce a similar "must-gather" image, but this is not the spot to be included.

 ### Building

 Place in GOPATH under `src/github.com/openshift/must-gather`.